evmos/evmos/x/claims/spec/01_concepts.md

 ## Airdrop Clawback

-After the claim period ends (defined by the module parameters), the tokens that were not claimed will be transferred to the community pool treasury.
-In the same way, users with tokens allocated.
+After the claim period ends, the tokens that were not claimed by users will be transferred to the community pool treasury.
+In the same way, users with tokens allocated but no transactions (i.e nonce = 0)